Updates on Embiid, George, Sixers' injuries ahead of matchup with Pistons

 “We did do a good amount of contact and playing as well, so it was good to see,” Nurse said.
 “He looked pretty good out there.”

-Caleb Martin was a partial participant in Friday’s practice and did additional work afterwards with the Sixers’ training staff.
-He’d been sidelined against Houston with upper back soreness.
+Caleb Martin was also upgraded to questionable after being sidelined against Houston with upper back soreness.
+He was a partial participant in Friday’s practice.

-Until that game, Martin had suited up through noticeable physical discomfort multiple times early this season, including with his right shoulder.
+Until the Rockets game, Martin had suited up through noticeable physical discomfort multiple times early this season, including with his right shoulder.
 After playing 13 minutes and shooting 1 for 8 from the floor, the Sixers pulled the plug on Martin’s night in their blowout loss to the Clippers.

 Philadelphia 76ers